dimitri-nicolo/calico/getting-started/windows-calico/quickstart.md

    Invoke-WebRequest {{ "/scripts/install-calico-windows.ps1" | absolute_url }} -OutFile c:\install-calico-windows.ps1
    ```

-1. Install Calico for Windows for your datastore with using the default parameters or [customize installation parameters]. (#configure-installation-parameters).
+1. Install {{site.prodnameWindows}} for your datastore using the default parameters or [customize installation parameters](#configure-installation-parameters).
-   The powershell script downloads Calico for Windows release binary, Kubernetes binaries, Windows utilities files, configures Calico for Windows, and starts the Calico service.
+   The powershell script downloads {% if site.prodnameWindows == "Calico Enterprise for Windows" %}the {{site.prodnameWindows}} release binary, {% endif %}Kubernetes binaries, Windows utilities files, configures {{site.prodnameWindows}}, and starts the Calico service.

    You do not need to pass a parameter if the default value of the parameter is correct for you cluster.